amirmahdioun/Todo-List/README.md

 # Todo-List
-- If you want to have a online todo list this is best choice for you!
+- If you want to have an online todo list this is the best choice for you!
-- Check your list to do in every where and every time
+- Check your list to do everywhere and every time
-- set due time and write a description to desribe what should you do!
+- set due time and write a description to describe what should you do!
 - Check, edit and delete them when you want.
 Don't worry it'll be saved your time automatically

 ## Features